Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Optimizing the simulation algorithms with PEC

+Compared with the without-PEC accuracy floor $\epsilon_b$ of~\cref{eq:mse-noqem-optimized}, the with-PEC critical error $\epsilon_c$ depends more strongly on the effective noise strength: at the level of the $L\gamma$-exponent it improves from $k/(k+1)$ to $k$ (using $\gamma' \propto \gamma$), a factor-$(k+1)$ gain.

-The exponential barrier in~\cref{eq:M_trotter} is inevitable.
+The exponential barrier in~\cref{eq:M_trotter} is unavoidable when we use direct Trotter decompositions.
 Indeed, even without considering the statistical error, to reach a target accuracy $\epsilon$, \cref{eq:trotter_d_rewrite} requires $d = (\alpha_k/\epsilon)^{1/k}$ Trotter layers.
-Substituting this scaling into the PEC sampling overhead $\Gamma = e^{Ld\gamma'}$ gives $\Gamma = e^{L\gamma'(\alpha_k/\epsilon)^{1/k}} \simeq e^{(\epsilon_c/\epsilon)^{1/k}}$.
+Substituting this scaling into the PEC sampling overhead $\Gamma = e^{Ld\gamma'}$ gives $\Gamma = e^{L\gamma'(\alpha_k/\epsilon)^{1/k}} \simeq e^{k(\epsilon_c/\epsilon)^{1/k}}$.
 Because this exponential overhead dominates at large $d$, the same exponential dependence on $\epsilon$ persists in the full expression~\cref{eq:M_trotter} whenever $\epsilon \ll \epsilon_c$, which hinders the accuracy improvement beyond the critical error.
-In contrast, as we will see next, the randomized LCU algorithm has a gate count that is independent of the target accuracy, so the corresponding $M(\epsilon)$ does not exhibit an exponential dependence on $\epsilon$.
+However, this problem can be mitigated by using the Trotter-extrapolation method and the RLCU method.
+See \cref{Sec:extrapolation} for the scaling improvement via the Trotter extrapolation method.
+In particular, the RLCU algorithm has a gate count that is independent of the target accuracy, so the corresponding $M(\epsilon)$ does not exhibit an exponential dependence on $\epsilon$.

 Because the qDrift algorithm~\cite{PhysRevLett.123.070503} exhibits a similar scaling as the first-order Trotter formula, namely that the algorithmic error is inversely proportional to the number of algorithmic layers, we can analogously optimize the circuit depth and determine the critical error threshold.